KyleFontenot/astro-solidjs-starter/README.md

 | `yarn run serve`  | Host a build on default `localhost:3000`     |
 | `yarn run publish`| Updates packages.json version, adds and commits all changes, and pushes to current branch.|

+To prevent redundant version patches, a good habit is to `build` before running `publish`

 ## Project Structure

 Inside of your Astro project, you'll see the following folders and files: